Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Memories for All.md

   - announcements
   - philosophy
   - ml
+  - archive
+author: Courtland Leer
+description: An open-source reimplementation of OpenAI's memory features using Honcho, enabling any AI app to derive & store personal context about users.
 ---
-## TL;DR
+# TL;DR

-Personalization is the next frontier.
-OpenAI gets it:
+*Personalization is the next frontier.
+OpenAI gets it:*

 <div class="tweet-wrapper"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">We’re testing ChatGPT&#39;s ability to remember things you discuss to make future chats more helpful. <br><br>This feature is being rolled out to a small portion of Free and Plus users, and it&#39;s easy to turn on or off. <a href="https://t.co/1Tv355oa7V">https://t.co/1Tv355oa7V</a> <a href="https://t.co/BsFinBSTbs">pic.twitter.com/BsFinBSTbs</a></p>&mdash; OpenAI (@OpenAI) <a href="https://twitter.com/OpenAI/status/1757469997742666052?ref_src=twsrc%5Etfw">February 13, 2024</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

-Super exciting.
+*Super exciting.*

-But what about the rest of us?
+*But what about the rest of us?*

-Welp, we built an open source reimplementation of OpenAI's 'memory' features using [Honcho](https://honcho.dev) to effortlessly organize sessions on a per-user basis
+*Welp, we built an open source reimplementation of OpenAI's 'memory' features using [Honcho](https://honcho.dev) to effortlessly organize sessions on a per-user basis .*

-You can derive facts about users, store them, and retrieve for later use.
-And we're shipping a demo of this implemented with the useful abstractions LangChain provides.
+*You can derive facts about users, store them, and retrieve for later use.
+And we're shipping a demo of this implemented with the useful abstractions LangChain provides.*

-The user context rabbithole goes deep, this is still just the start.
+*The user context rabbithole goes deep, this is still just the start.*

-If you're building with or adjacent to Honcho, [join our Discord](https://discord.gg/plasticlabs), we'd love to help 🫡.
+*If you're building with or adjacent to Honcho, [join our Discord](https://discord.gg/plasticlabs), we'd love to help 🫡.*

-## OpenAI Memories
+# OpenAI Memories
 This week [OpenAI announced](https://openai.com/blog/memory-and-new-controls-for-chatgpt) they're testing memory in ChatGPT.
 Specifically this means learning about individual users in order to improve their experiences.

 It's a limited initial rollout, closed under the hood, and rudimentary, but appears to include functionality for deriving facts about users from conversation history and storing those to augment later generation.